-The thing about bras is that they’re very particular.
-Not particular in that they like one person over another, I’m not humanizing them.
-Bras are particular in that the fit varies with almost everyone.
+The thing about bras is that they’re very particular – the fit varies with almost everyone.
 Two women may be an A cup but the way the weight is distributed within that A cup is different.
 One women may carry the weight closer to CF while the other woman carries the weight closer to her side.
 One woman may protrude more while the other woman protrudes less.
 And that’s what I’m going to talk about today – projection.

 Projection is needed for any 2-dimensional piece of fabric to fit the 3-dimensional human figure.
 Projection can be achieved through shirring, darts, or curved seams and in bra cups, it’s usually achieved through curved seams.
 If the curve of the cup is increased, the line becomes longer (a curved line is longer than a straight line) and there will be more projection.
 The same holds true for the opposite.